dbcli/mycli/README.md

 Jonathan has also provided valuable feedback and support during the development of this app.

-This app includes the awesome [tabulate](https://pypi.python.org/pypi/tabulate) library for pretty printing the output of tables.
-The reason for vendoring this library rather than listing it as a dependency in setup.py, is because I had to make a change to the table format which is merged back into the original repo, but not yet released in PyPI.

 [Click](http://click.pocoo.org/3/) is used for command line option parsing and printing error messages.

-Thanks to PyMysql for a pure python adapter to MySQL database.
+Thanks to [PyMysql](http://www.pymysql.org/) for a pure python adapter to MySQL database.

+[Tabulate](https://pypi.python.org/pypi/tabulate) library is used for pretty printing the output of tables.

 ### Compatibility